mbed-ce/mbed-ce-dot-dev/docs/index.md

 ```
 in your mbed_app.json5 file and the RTOS goes away, freeing up additional RAM for your application to use.

-_Note that more advanced functionality of Mbed, such as networking and bluetooth, does require the RTOS._
+_Note that more advanced functionality of Mbed, such as networking and bluetooth, requires the RTOS._

 ### Microcontroller Peripherals
 Mbed OS provides drivers for most common peripherals of most microcontrollers, including: